 NAFLD Grade Lowered in Men Undergoing TRT

-A recent study, conducted by researchers in Slovenia over the course of two years, has shown a positive link between NAFLD and testosterone replacement therapy (TRT).
-A specialist in endocrinology, diabetes and metabolic disease, Dr. Kristina Groti Antonic, states, “Non-alcoholic fatty liver disease is emerging as a public health issue worldwide, is highly prevalent in patients with type 2 diabetes, and is linked to obesity, insulin resistance and atherogenic dyslipidemia, and is also connected to functional hypogonadism.”
+A specialist in endocrinology, diabetes, and metabolic disease, Dr. Kristina Groti Antonic, states, “Non-alcoholic fatty liver disease is emerging as a public health issue worldwide, is highly prevalent in patients with type 2 diabetes, and is linked to obesity, insulin resistance, and atherogenic dyslipidemia, and is also connected to functional hypogonadism.”

 Yeah...let’s not mess around with this one.

-The scientist said that NAFLD is linked to functional hypogonadism, which is actually a fancy medical term for low testosterone, a nightmare for most men.
 In addition, Antonic adds, “NAFLD increases cardiovascular risk and mortality in obese men with type 2 diabetes.
-Testosterone could potentially affect NAFLD due to its myogenic and anti-inflammatory effects, prompting us to include NAFLD as one of areas of our study.
-Furthermore, studies into effects of testosterone on NAFLD in patients with type 2 diabetes are rare, exacerbating the need for us to attempt to also address this interesting, yet often disregarded complication of type 2 diabetes.”
+Testosterone could potentially affect NAFLD due to its myogenic and anti-inflammatory effects, prompting us to include NAFLD as one of the areas of our study.
+Furthermore, studies into the effects of testosterone on NAFLD in patients with type 2 diabetes are rare, exacerbating the need for us to attempt also to address this interesting, yet often disregarded complication of type 2 diabetes.”

 Liver Assessments Showed Improvement After Two Years of TRT

-55 men were included in this study, all with obesity, functional hypogonadism and type 2 diabetes.
-The first part of the study was a one year double-blind, placebo-controlled study and the second part of was considered the follow-up.
-The men were randomly assigned to one of two groups.
-The first group was the testosterone group who received 1,000 milligrams (mg) of testosterone undecanoate for 2 years and the second group was the placebo group who received the placebo for year one and 1,000 mg of testosterone during the second year.
+The first group was the testosterone group which received 1,000 milligrams (mg) of testosterone undecanoate for two years.
+The second group was the placebo group which received the placebo for year one and 1,000 mg of testosterone during the second year.

-The great news is that the liver assessments showed improvement in grade of NAFLD after two years of testosterone replacement therapy.
+The great news is that the liver assessments showed improvement in the grade of NAFLD after two years of testosterone replacement therapy.
 With the testosterone therapy, men in both groups experienced balanced testosterone levels.
 The levels stayed within the normal range during the second year of the study.
 No adverse side effects were reported.

 Long-Term TRT Associated with Improved NAFLD Symptoms

-Antonic commented on the findings, “We did not expect to see a statistically significant difference in the placebo group, which was only switched to testosterone therapy for the second year.
-Testosterone affects the body via different mechanisms and the mechanisms believed to be involved in any improvement in NAFLD—changes in body composition, such as increase of proportion of lean body mass at the expense of fat mass—take a relatively long time to manifest.”
+Testosterone affects the body via different mechanisms, and the mechanisms believed to be involved in any improvement in NAFLD—changes in body composition, such as an increase of the proportion of lean body mass at the expense of fat mass—take a relatively long time to manifest.”

 The findings of Antonic and her team show that testosterone replacement therapy can bring about significant improvements in various metabolic parameters.
-Testosterone has anti-inflammatory effects and these effects, combined with reductions in body weight and waist circumference appear to improve metabolic function and liver function.
+Testosterone has anti-inflammatory effects, and these effects, combined with reductions in body weight and waist circumference, appear to improve metabolic function and liver function.

 Reference

-- Reasons Why Cialis May Be a Better Option Than Viagra to Treat ED - July 31st, 2022 [July 22nd, 2022]
+- Reasons Why Cialis May Be a Better Option Than Viagra to Treat ED [Last Updated On: October 13th, 2024] [Originally Added On: July 22nd, 2022]

 List of USA state clinics - click a flag below for blood testing clinics.

-Word Count: 989
+Word Count: 972